anime-kun32/AniTeams/README.md

 ```bash
 npm run dev
 ```

-app should now be running on `http://localhost:3000`.
+App should now be running on `http://localhost:3000`.

 ## Coming soon !!
 - [ ] sign up and registration